chemicalsalad/chemicalsalad/README.md

 ### Hey, I'm Haaziq 👋
 #### I'm a high school student based in Toronto, Canada who has a passion in web development and robotics.
-I love playing and watching hockey 🏒
+I love watching hockey 🏒
 <!--
 **chemicalsalad/chemicalsalad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.